 Position the cameras with large (~90°) angles between each pair subject to constraints of the apparatus.
 Place cameras as shown in Figure 2 to balance experimental access and the size of the angle between individual cameras.
 Minimize optical distortions by building viewing ports into the apparatus perpendicular to each camera viewing direction.

 Use 200 mm macro lenses on each camera to obtain the desired measurement volume from a working distance of half a meter.
 The volume viewed by all four cameras determines the detection volume, which is about 3 x 3 x 3 cm3.
+Position lenses as shown in the figure to enlarge the laser beam so that it fills this viewing volume.

 Calibrate the cameras to allow transformation from measured pixel positions to coordinates in 3D space.